-Finding such a vulnerability within OpenSSL is a serious issue primarily as OpenSSL is one of the most well-known open-source encryption systems used to secure SSL/TLS (Secure Socket Layer and Transport Layer Security) communications for online platforms’ certification and encrypted conversation.
+Finding such a vulnerability within OpenSSL is a severe issue, primarily as OpenSSL is one of the most well-known open-source encryption systems used to secure SSL/TLS (Secure Socket Layer and Transport Layer Security) communications for online platforms’ certification and encrypted conversation.
 As a result, any flaw in the library has a significant impact.

 The problem encountered in OpenSSL

-The problem, represented as CVE-2022-0778 (CVSS score: 7.5), is a flaw in the analysis of certificates with invalid elliptic curve explicit parameters and would reside in a function called “BN_mod_sqrt”.
-The function is often used to compute square roots module n within the certificate analysis phases.
+The problem represented as CVE-2022-0778 (CVSS score: 7.5) is a flaw in the analysis of certificates with invalid elliptic curve explicit parameters and would reside in a function called “BN_mod_sqrt.”
+The function is often used to compute square roots modulo n within the certificate analysis phases.

 Calling this function from an unsanctioned channel may result in an infinite loop when processing roots with non-prime modules, resulting in a Denial of Service.
 Any other program that uses this function and allows a potential attacker to check parameter values would be susceptible to the same issue.

-It is possible to create an invalid explicit curve parameter certificate that would trigger the infinite loop.
+Creating an invalid explicit curve parameter certificate that would trigger the infinite loop is possible.

-OpenSSL versions 1.0.2, 1.1.1, and 3.0 are susceptible to a severe vulnerability that would allow attackers to modify or create arbitrary certificates under specific conditions.
+OpenSSL versions 1.0.2, 1.1.1, and 3.0 are susceptible to a severe vulnerability allowing attackers to modify or create arbitrary certificates under specific conditions.

 Possible attack scenarios